hienpham123/react-tabletify/README.md

-# ReactTabletify
+# ReactTabletify made by **Hie Ho** ⚡

-A powerful, customizable data table component for React with Fluent UI styling.
+A fast, fully customizable React data table built purely with HTML and CSS.

 ## Features